tauqeer1040/selfPortfolio/src/routes/(markdown)/privacy/index.md

 If you have any questions about this Privacy Policy, You can contact us:

-- O Instagram: Desilifter_
+- O Instagram: Tauqeer Ahmed_
-- On Twitter: Desilifter
+- On Twitter: Tauqeer Ahmed